-- Geographic Expansion: Offices (brick and mortar or virtual) can be spun up quickly, getting revenue.
-“We have seen some video on cases and in client development,” said Jennifer Rous of Whiteford Taylor Preston.
+Offices (brick and mortar or virtual) can be spun up quickly, getting revenue.
 “Our executive board meetings include a remote partner who can join via Lync from their summer home and conference with other members in a board room on a Polycom room system.”

 - Network Readiness: if the IP network is taxed or unequipped to provide QoS, user satisfaction will suffer.
 A solid network, continuous monitoring, and occasional traffic testing can minimize glitches.

 - IT Operations: Lync/Skype has multiple moving parts from many vendors.
-While the management of the system can be a challenge, proper SOPs and teamwork will be invaluable.
+While the management of the system can be a challenge, proper Standard Operating Procedures and teamwork will be invaluable.